dimleve/tinygbt-ruby/README.md

 ### Create GEM

-Go to the base directiry of the project and run:
+Go to the base directory of the project and run:
 >gem build tinygbt_ruby.gemspec <br />
 >gem install ./tinygbt_ruby-0.1.0.gem <br />